Rossko57/openhab-docs/configuration/persistence.md

 These extensions use the default persistence service.
 (Refer to 'Default Persistence Service' above to configure this.)
 You may specify a different persistence service by appending a String as an optional additional parameter at the end of the extension.
+Example, `myMeter.previousState(false, "inluxdb")`

 **Example**
 To persist an Item called `Lights` in an rrd4j database, you would enter the following: